On Higher-Order Reachability Games vs May Reachability: and Reachability Problems

 just if \(\form\,n\reds \TRUE\) for some \(n\).
-Thus, the formula \(\formalt\) represents \(\exists z.\form\,z\). \end{example} The example above indicates that existential quantifiers on integers can be expressed in \muhflz{}.
-Henceforth, we treat existential quantifiers as if they were primitives.
+Thus, the formula \(\formalt\) represents \(\exists z.\form\,z\). \fi \end{example} The example above indicates that existential quantifiers on integers are expressible in \muhflz{}.
+Below, we treat existential quantifiers as if they were primitives.